 Appendix - ZendeskSyncSendSafelyWorkspaces Script

-The full script source code can be downloaded from our Code Examples Github Repository.
+The full script source code and instructions on how to install its dependencies can be found in our Code Examples Github Repository.